frankPairs/api-design-patterns-notes/README.md

       - Resources could potentially come from multiple databases, which would make the operation really complex.
     - Filtering is a common tool APIs offer on a list standard method.
 An important consideration is that all filters should be strings.
 They can be parsed later by the API.
   - **Create**
+    - Create a new resource relios on the POST HTTP method.
     - Generally, identifiers of new resources should be created by the API.
 However, some situations could required API clients creating them.
 This is totally fine although clients should always take into account id format and restrictions.
     - Standard create method has to be strongly consistent.
 This means that after creation, the new resource should be already available to read, update or delete.
 When this is not the case (for example, because the resource is created asynchronously), we should use a custom method instead.
 Remember that standard methods should always have the same behavior in order to provide a predictable API.
   - **Update**